larusion/Getting_and_Cleaning_Data/codebook.md

 y_TRAIN

-V1: Each label represents the activity the subject in the training
+    V1: Each label represents the activity the subject in the training group performed.
-    group performed.

 y_TEST

-V1: Each label represents the activity the subject in the test
+    V1: Each label represents the activity the subject in the test group performed.
-    group performed.

- X_TRAIN
+X_TRAIN and X_TEST

       tBodyAcc.mean...X
       tBodyAcc.mean...Y